g0v-data/g0v-hackmd-archive/notes/oK_sYxJ8SgizNqO4CX3BMg.md

 ## Implementing OpenTelemetry in React: A Practical Guide
 With the increasing importance of user experience in modern web applications comes the need for a coherent strategy for the identification of performance problems.
 For application developers, observability, which encapsulates logging, metrics, and tracing, gives these developers the power to understand the application better.
 Most importantly, distributed tracing aids the request's journey from the front-end and back-end services, exposing areas of delays and failures.

-We have this tutorial in place for you to learn how to implement OpenTelemetry in a React application.
-You'll also learn how to do auto and manual instrumentation, send traces to Jaeger or Zipkin, and apply the optimizations of tracing in a production-grade system.
+We have this tutorial in place for you to learn how to implement [OpenTelemetry](https://opentelemetry.io/) in a [React](https://react.dev/) application.
+You'll also learn how to do auto and manual instrumentation, send traces to [Jaeger](https://www.jaegertracing.io/) or [Zipkin](https://zipkin.io/), and apply the optimizations of tracing in a production-grade system.
 This will give you a full-loop setup, allowing you to optimize the usage and maintenance of your application.

 ## Prerequisites
 Prior to implementing OpenTelemetry in your React application, it is advisable to have a fair appreciation of React as well as a basic knowledge of observability.
 For example, tracing, spans, and instrumentation deployment will potentially make the setup easier; however, this guide will address the basics.

 To get started, you’ll need:

-* Node.js and npm installed since you will need to install and maintain the OpenTelemetry added to your project.
+* [Node.js](https://nodejs.org/en) and [npm](https://www.npmjs.com/) installed since you will need to install and maintain the OpenTelemetry added to your project.
 * An instance of Jaeger or Zipkin in operation will be a trace backend where the trace data will be sent to and displayed.
 You can run Jaeger or Zipkin in your local environment with the help of Docker, or you can use their hosted version in the cloud.

-This guide assumes that you either have an existing react application in place or have done the basic setup using create-react-app.
+This guide assumes that you either have an existing react application in place or have done the basic setup using `create-react-app`.
 Given these prerequisites, you will be in a position to begin the process of integration of OpenTelemetry and retrieval of useful tracing data from your React app.

 ## Setting Up OpenTelemetry in React
 To embed OpenTelemetry in your React app, the first necessary step is to install relevant packages.
 For OpenTelemetry, there are libraries designed specially for web applications, making them easy to set up and configure.
-Start by adding the packages listed below to your project: @opentelemetry/api, @opentelemetry/sdk-trace-web, and @opentelemetry/exporter-trace-otlp-http.
+Start by adding the packages listed below to your project: `@opentelemetry/api`, `@opentelemetry/sdk-trace-web`, and `@opentelemetry/exporter-trace-otlp-http`.
 The first module contains the core tracing api, the second is a web-specific trace provider, and the last one is an exporter to conform traces to be sent to Jaeger or Zipkin.

-Next installed configure OpenTelemetry in the main entry file of a React application that is usually index.js or App.js.
-Create a WebTracerProvider instance and configure the exporter that will be used to send traced data to the backend, dockerized Jaeger in this case.
+Next installed configure OpenTelemetry in the main entry file of a React application that is usually `index.js` or `App.js`.
+Create a `WebTracerProvider` instance and configure the exporter that will be used to send traced data to the backend, dockerized Jaeger in this case.
 This makes it possible to use OpenTelemetry to automatically provide trace data as the app communicates with other services.
 An illustration is provided below:

 ```javascript
 import React from 'react';